 1. Relevant Expertise & Technology

 When beginning your search, the first thing you need to do is narrow your search to CMs with experience in your industry or with similar products.
-From there, narrow your search to a specific niche.
+From there, narrow your search to a specific niche if needed.

-A CM with a background in your industry might indicate expertise but also may indicate they have the necessary technology to develop your product.
+A CM with a background in your industry might indicate expertise but it also means they might already have the necessary technology to develop your product.
 Regardless of their industry expertise, always ask if they have the technology you need.
 If they don’t have the technology but are willing to work with you to acquire it, make sure you are completely comfortable with the terms and conditions they offer.

 2. Track Record of Success